GameWin221/Jack2Digital/README.md

 # Jack2Digital

-Personal project to eventally be able to play my digital piano (that only has an analog Jack output) in silence.
+Personal project to eventually be able to play my digital piano (that only has an analog Jack output) in silence.
 I had no idea about analog audio when I started this project so expect major improvements over time as I learn more.

 Take a look at the samples directory - There you can find interesting "milestones" of this project.